wldmaxwell/udacity_airflow/README.md

 **Overview**

-This project builds an ETL pipeline on AWS Cloud for a music streaming service called Sparkify by extracting data from JSON files in S3, staging the data in Redshift, and transforming the data into a set of dimensional tables.
-This allows the Sparkify analytics team to analyze the song and user data to answer questions like “What day of the week are users listening the most?”
+This project builds an Airflow ETL Data Warehouse Pipeline for a music streaming company called Sparkify.
+This project aims to create improved automation, monitored, and data quality checks for Sparkify's ETL Pipeline. ”

 **Technologies used**